synesthesiam/voice2json/docs/index.md

 Dragon Naturally Speaking and Snips offer local installations and offline functionality.
 Great!
 Unfortunately, Dragon requires Microsoft Windows to function.
 It is *possible* to use [Dragon in Wine on Linux](http://appdb.winehq.org/objectManager.php?sClass=application&iId=2077) or via a virtual machine, but is difficult to set up and not officially supported by [Nuance](https://www.nuance.com).
 Snips offers an impressive amount of functionality and is [easy to interoperate with](https://docs.snips.ai/reference/hermes), but [requires an online account](https://console.snips.ai/login) just to create an assistant.
 Additionally, Snips is not yet fully open source, so any artifacts created for a Snips-based assistant may **not be portable** to another platform in the future.

-If you know enough about the voice commands you'd like to be recognized, why not just [tell the computer what you want](sentences.md)?

 ### No Magic, No Surprises

-`voice2json` is **not an A.I.**.
+`voice2json` is **not an A.I.** or gee-whizzy machine learning system.
 It does not attempt to guess what you want to do, and keeps **everything** on your local machine.
 There is no online account sign-up needed, **no privacy policy** to review, and no advertisements.
 All generated artifacts are in [standard data formats](formats.md); typically just text.

 Once you've [installed voice2json](install.md) and [downloaded a profile](install.md#download-profile), there is no longer a need for an Internet connection.
 At runtime, `voice2json` will only every write to your [profile directory](profiles.md) or the system's temporary directory (`/tmp`).